janwilmake/cloudflare-sponsorware/README.md

 - ✅ Created openapi to understand the endpoints in the middleware
 - ✅ Sponsorflare fix oauth.
 Now errors.

-### Revamp
+### Revamp 2025-02-14

 - ❌ Additional mapping from a global KV-stored sponsorflare-access-token to a user_id + access_token + scope.
 This way it remains fast as KV is replicated globally, while it also makes it easier to authenticate, since we don't need to set 3 different cookies/headers.
 - ✅ Allow for single access-token Authorization Bearer token (encoded other 3) and expose the parsing/creation of this along with an improved `getAuthorization` function.
 - ✅ Create a programmatic way to login by passing just a github access_token and returning the sponsorflare access_token after user_id+scope lookup.
 Can be `/login?token=XXX => string`
 - ✅ Update sponsorflare version everywhere

+### DO Observability (2025-03-11)

+- ✅ Figure out how to make Sponsorflare an SQLite-enabled DO without loosing data https://developers.cloudflare.com/durable-objects/api/sql-storage/ --> **cannot be done. need export then import**
-- `/usage` is now slow.
+- ✅ `/usage` is now slow.
 Store transactions in SQL rather than KV (more efficient to query)

-### DO Observability

-- ✅ Figure out how to make Sponsorflare an SQLite-enabled DO without loosing data https://developers.cloudflare.com/durable-objects/api/sql-storage/ --> **cannot be done. need export then import**
-- export sponsorflare DO list, then make a new one and import into SQLite.
+- ✅ export sponsorflare DO list by updating `/stats` and making it available in sponsorflare.
+- ✅ Make a new DO that uses SQLite
+- ✅ Convert stuff to use SQLite
+- ✅ Deploy/publish this new version with README on how to migrate.

+### Finish Observability

-- Add https://gist.github.com/Brayden/dfbf51e889323484b10c7f4a7e343eb1 to sponsorflare DO.
-For this, sponsorflare first needs to become a SQLite-enabled DO.
+- Add https://gist.github.com/Brayden/dfbf51e889323484b10c7f4a7e343eb1 to Sponsorflare DO.
+For this, sponsorflare first needs to become a SQLite-enabled DO (✅)
-- Also add it to sponsorflare middleware such that I can visit the API over `/sqlite/:name`
+- Also add it to Sponsorflare middleware such that I can visit the API over `/sqlite/:name`
-- Also create a protected endpoint that'd exposes all database names as `{name,basePath}[]`
+- Also create a protected endpoint `/stats` as part of the middleware and ensure it also exposes the basePath for each db as part of the array..
 - Deploy for Sponsorflare itself
-- Try adding it as SQL Server in https://app.outerbase.com
+- Try adding it as SQL Server in https://app.outerbase.com (Starbase)

-Goal: migrate sponsorflare to sqlite and see all data in.
+🎉 Goal: migrate sponsorflare to sqlite and see all data in it.
+Also have a simple DO middleware + sqlite middleware that can be added to any DO.

+### Solve logging.

+- Also track the "access_token" last use.
+- `this.log` function that logs into a SQL table so I can track this via the dashboard.
+I can debug any DO now.
+- Solve `forgithub.activity` in the same way by connecting SQL_dashboard and using `this.log` instead of console.log only.

+🎉 Goal: have logging in forgithub activity so I know what's happening. try solve issue for merge!!!!

 ### Central Shadow DB